lindkvis/caffa/README.md

 }
 ```
 # Requirements
 Caffa uses modern C++ and requires a C++17 compatible compiler and CMake 3.12+.
-It requires Qt5 Core even in its web deployment mode.
+It requires Qt5 for desktop deployment and Web Toolkit for web deployment.

 # Licensing
 Caffa is licensed under the LGPL 2.1.
 However, the Web Toolkit is licensed under the GPL v2, meaning that apps deploying to the Web will have to follow the stricter licensing terms of the GPL v2 unless you obtain a commercial license from Emweb, the developers of Web Toolkit.